Mapping the Gravitational-wave Sky with LISA: A Bayesian Spherical Harmonic Approach: Simulation and detection

 \subsection{Validation}

 We first validate the \cg technique by recovering an ad hoc distribution of power, simulated with a power-law spectral-index SGCN with {$\ell_{\text{max}}^a = 4$}.
-The simulated $\{\blm\}$ coefficients are~\footnote{in healpix order} {($1.0, \, 0.75, \, 0.5, \, 0.7j, \, 0.7-0.3j, \, 1.1j )$} which yield the GW power distribution on the sky shown in Fig.~\ref{Fig:skymaps}.
+The simulated $\{\blm\}$ coefficients are~\footnote{in HEALPix order} {($1.0, \, 0.75, \, 0.5, \, 0.7j, \, 0.7-0.3j, \, 1.1j )$} which yield the GW power distribution on the sky shown in Fig.~\ref{Fig:skymaps}.
 These values are chosen only to validate the ability of the algorithm to recover an arbitrary distribution of power on the sky.
 The spectral index of the power law is chosen to be consistent with binary inspiral at $\alpha = 2/3$ with {$\Omega (f = 25 \text{Hz}) = 2 \times 10^{-7}$}.

 The spherical harmonic coefficients $\{\blm\}$ are complex if $m\neq0$ and thus have two degrees of freedom.
 We parameterize them by their amplitude $|\blm|$ and phase $\phi_{\ell, m}$.
 We set uniform priors between $[0, 3]$ on the amplitude and uniform priors between $[-\pi, \pi]$ on the phase.
-For the modes with $m = 0$, i.e $b_{\ell, 0}$'s which are real, we set uniform priors between $[-3, 3]$.
+For the modes with $m = 0$, i.e $b_{\ell, 0}$'s which are real, we set uniform priors between $[-3, 3]$. \redtext{To examine the support of this prior, we draw many samples from this prior distribution.
+Each sample corresponds to a unique distribution on the sky.
+Fig.~\ref{Fig:prior_skymap} shows the 2.5 and 97.5 percentile values of the sky-distribution of these samples at each pixel, without the factor of $\Omega (f)$.
+A HEALPix map with $n_{\text{side} = 6}$ is used.
+The range of these values shows the range of support per pixel from the prior.
+Note that while this helps with visualizing the prior range, this is not a perfect measure because the distributions across pixels are not independent of each other. }

 The variance of the prior sky map due to these choices of priors is shown in Fig.~\ref{Fig:prior_skymap}.
 This shows broad support for many modes and implies that the priors are not peaked at any particular region in the space.

 We use the single channel signal-to-noise ratio (SNR) as a metric to characterize the strength of the signal, defined as